yoavgur/yoavgur.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I’m Yoav, a graduate student specializing in machine learning with a focus on interpretability and AI systems.
+I’m Yoav, a graduate student specializing in machine learning with a focus on interpretability and AI systems, currently in [Mor Geva's](https://mega002.github.io/) lab.
 My passion lies in unraveling complex models to understand their inner workings and developing meaningful applications.
 Outside of research, I enjoy playing music, slacklining, climbing and spikeball :).